santteegt/puzzle-solver/README.md

 # Puzzle Solver

 This is just another Puzzle Solver written in Python.
-It shows how to use `requets` to solve a puzzle using an API. `Pytest` was used for writing mocks and unit tests.
+It shows how to use `requests` to solve a puzzle using an external API. `Pytest` was used for writing mocks and unit tests.

 ![Output Console](sample_output.png "Output Console")